 I have also been studying and working on Finnish and Korean.

-Aside from linguistics, other things that really interest and excite me include:
+Aside from linguistics, other things that really excite me include:

 – anthropology (especially anthropology of religion);